Varlight/Atropos--Team1-Avalache-Chennai-Hackathon/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPL-3.0 - see `LICENSE` file for details.